Aryetis/Obenkyobo/Readme.md

 ### Setup the Ereader

 Setup a fixed IP address for it and use it in <a href="https://github.com/Rain92/kobo-qt-setup-scripts">kobo-qt-setup-scripts</a>  deploy_script.sh if you go this route instead of using QtCreator

-To validate your arm gcc, run your first non graphical "hello world" throught an ssh-server or use koreader "run command" option.

 Ereader is rebooting upon Deployment ?
 Probably because kfmon/nm is scanning for the freshly installed/deployed stuff and reboots the device to update its nickelMenu entry.
 You should probably setup only select INSTALLS += target , when working daily